qichi77/SC-DDI/README.md

 ### 3. Fine-Grained Graph–Sequence Alignment

-To bridge the semantic gap between 2D molecular graphs and 1D SMILES sequences, SC-DTI introduces an atom–token alignment module.
+To bridge the semantic gap between 2D molecular graphs and 1D SMILES sequences, SL-DTI introduces an atom–token alignment module.
 Drug atom-level graph features are used as queries, while SMILES token features are used as keys and values.
 This allows atom representations to incorporate relevant chemical syntax information from SMILES tokens.

 ### 4. Heterogeneous Feature Fusion and Prediction

-SC-DTI applies gated fusion to adaptively balance graph-derived structural features and sequence-derived semantic features.
+SL-DTI applies gated fusion to adaptively balance graph-derived structural features and sequence-derived semantic features.
 The final prediction module further models bidirectional atom–residue interactions and outputs binary classification logits.

 ## Requirements